web-chefs/LaraAppSpawn/README.md

 This was originally developed for `WebChefs\LaraAppSpawn` and for testing multiple version of Laravel using the same tests.

-To see how that is possible see WebChefs\LaraAppSpawn [.travis.yml](https://github.com/web-chefs/LaraAppSpawn/blob/master/.travis.yml).
+To see how that is possible see WebChefs\LaraAppSpawn [.travis.yml](https://github.com/web-chefs/QueueButler/blob/master/.travis.yml).

-## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributing